cyclus/cyclus.github.com/source/kernel/pr_review.rst

 |cyclus| depends on a community of contributors.
 Bug fixes and new features
 (and archetypes!) are added by submitting a pull request on github.
-The new code is then reviewed by by other |cyclus| developers to confirm that the code meets all requirements for style and stability before being added to the code base.
+The new code is then reviewed by other |cyclus| developers to confirm that the code meets all requirements for style and stability before being added to the code base.
 You do not need to be an expert  |cyclus| developer to contribute by reviewing pull requests!
 In fact, reviewing other people's code is a great way